GabrielMoreau/uvmat-doc/help/README.md

   Otherwise, the calibration problem is more complex.
 - Perform usual PIV for each image series.
   For PIV near a straight wall, it may be useful to create a grid for each image series, corresponding to a common array of physical positions.
-  This can be done by the upper menu bar option *[!Tools/Make Grid]* in the GUI *uvmat* (see [section 9.2](#92-grids)).
+  This can be done by the upper menu bar option *[!Tools/Make Grid]* in the GUI **uvmat** (see [section 9.2](#92-grids)).
-- To get the 3 velocity components in phys coordinates, combine the two PIV data series with the function 'civ2vel_3C' activated by the GUI _series_.
+- To get the 3 velocity components in phys coordinates, combine the two PIV data series with the function 'civ2vel_3C' activated by the GUI **series**.
-  The data are assumed by default in a plane _x,y_ (defined by a laser sheet).
+  The data are assumed by default in a plane $x,y$ (defined by a laser sheet).
-  A transverse _z_ displacement can be taken into account, introduced then in the third input line of the GUI _series_.
+  A transverse $z$ displacement can be taken into account, introduced then in the third input line of the GUI **series**.
-  This _z_ displacement can be obtained by stereo comparison of the two images (at the same time).
+  This $z$ displacement can be obtained by stereo comparison of the two images (at the same time).

 ### 11.7 Topography measurement by image correlation from stereoscopic views

-A displacement _z(x,y)_ can be obtained by comparing two stereoscopic views (at the same time), using the function _stereo_civ_ activated by the GUI *series*.
+A displacement $z(x,y)$ can be obtained by comparing two stereoscopic views (at the same time), using the function `stereo_civ` activated by the GUI **series**.
-This identifies corresponding points using image correlation, in the same way as _civ_.
+This identifies corresponding points using image correlation, in the same way as `civ`.
 A transform of the image to physical coordinates is performed as a first step to minimize the image difference between the two views.
-The final result is expressed as a set of _(x,y,z)_ positions in physical coordinates (unlike PIV data which are expressed in image coordinates).
+The final result is expressed as a set of $(x,y,z)$ positions in physical coordinates (unlike PIV data which are expressed in image coordinates).
 See [3D View](3d-view.pdf) (pdf) for full algorithm description.

 ### 11.8 Description of the velocity files